Education reviews and consultations

 This consultation enabled all stakeholders to have a say as part of the initial consideration of this change.
 The Governing Body will take note of all responses, and at the conclusion of this consultation period, will consider any issues that have been raised before deciding whether to proceed with the proposed changes.

 The Governing Body will consider evidence from various sources in order to reach a considered view on the merits of the proposal.
-The informal consultation period closed at midday on Friday 17 February 2023.
+The informal consultation period has now closed.

 Address: Wolverley C.E Secondary School Blakeshall Lane, Wolverley, Kidderminster DY11 5XQ

-Crown Meadow First School and Nursery statutory consultation document (PDF)
+Crown Meadow First School and Nursery age range 2022

 The Governing Body of Crown Meadow First School and Nursery are informally consulting on consideration to amend the age range of the school from 3 to 9 to 2 to 9.